 This is the major pattern for students planning to transfer to a CSU.
-It is strongly recommended that students contact a GWC counselor to develop an official Student Educational Plan to discuss non-CSU universities, or if they have questions about the CSU AA in Anthropology for CSU Transfer.
+It is strongly recommended that students contact a GWC counselor to develop an official Student Educational Plan to discuss non-CSU universities, or if they have questions about the AA in Anthropology for CSU Transfer.

 Anthropology G100 – Introduction to Cultural Anthropology – 3 units

 Anthropology G130 – Introduction to Archaeology – 3 units